corey-noel/melee-fixes/general.md

 * Made L-cancelling 3 frames more lenient

+* Made dashing back one frame more lenient (UCF)

-* Made shield dropping more lenient, so as to make it no longer controller dependent
+* Made shield dropping more lenient, so as to make it no longer controller dependent (UCF)

 ## Aesthetics